American Ceramic Society: History

-Creation
+Creation (1898–1899)

-ACerS was established on April 6, 1898, in Columbus, Ohio by members of the National Brick Manufacturer's Association.

-At the dawn of the 20th century, amidst the rapid industrialization of the United States, the importance of ceramics in technological advancements was becoming increasingly apparent.
+At the dawn of the 20^{th} century, amidst the rapid industrialization of the United States, the importance of ceramics in technological advancements was becoming increasingly apparent.
 In response to this need, ACerS was formed with the dedication to promoting scientific research, technical advancements, and the practical applications of ceramic materials.

-The previous year at the association's annual convention in Pittsburgh, Elmer E. Gorton of American Terra Cotta & Ceramic Co. presented a paper entitled “Experimental Work, Wise and Otherwise."
-This paper was significant for being the first presented at the convention with a scientific focus, and motivated the formation of a non-commercial society dedicated to the exchange of ideas and research on the science of ceramics.
-The initial meetings and conventions were centered around the ceramic and pottery industries, which were thriving in Ohio and neighboring states at the time.
-The American Ceramic Society was officially formed on February 6, 1899, at its first annual meeting, which was held in Columbus, Ohio.
+The genesis of ACerS took place at the February 1898 meeting of the National Brick Manufacturers’ Association in Pittsburgh, Pa.
+Elmer E. Gorton of American Terra Cotta & Ceramic Co. presented a paper entitled “Experimental Work, Wise and Otherwise.”
+This presentation was significant for being the first paper presented at the convention with a scientific focus, and it motivated the formation of a noncommercial society dedicated to the exchange of ideas and research on the science of ceramics.
+The organizational meeting to form this new society was held Feb.
+6, 1899, in Orton Hall on The Ohio State University campus in Columbus, Ohio.
+But it was not until the first summer excursion meeting in July 1899 that the group settled on The American Ceramic Society as the official name.

-In its early years, the Society's focus was primarily on the production of ceramics, addressing the challenges faced by manufacturers and researchers alike.
-This focus expanded over time to include diverse topics such as glass technology, refractories, and electronic materials.
+The Society’s initial meetings and conventions were centered primarily on the production of traditional ceramics, such as pottery, structural clay, and refractories, which were thriving industries in Ohio and neighboring states at the time.
+Presentations at these meetings addressed the challenges faced by manufacturers and researchers alike.
+This focus expanded over time to include more advanced and diverse topics such as optical glass, electronic materials, and bioceramics.